-- Fast: Takes only a few seconds to detect millions of IP address, domain names, or URLs.
+- Fast: takes only a few seconds to detect millions of IP address, domain names, or URLs.

-An e-commerce collects logs of the Ngnix server that it operates, and intends to scan clients that access the server to check if insecure client IP addresses exist.
-In this case, pass the ClientIP field in the Ngnix log to the
+An e-commerce company collects logs from the NGINX server operated by itself, and wants to check whether clients access the server over insecure IP addresses.
+In this case, pass the Client IP field in the logs to

-The query analysis statement is:
+The query statement is as follows:

 * | select ClientIP, ip_to_country(ClientIP) as country, ip_to_provider(ClientIP) as provider, count(1) as PV where security_check_ip(ClientIP) = 1 group by ClientIP order by PV desc

-For example, a securities operator collects network traffic logs recorded when its internal devices access the external network through a gateway proxy.
-To check if someone has accessed websites with problems, perform the following query:You can also save this statement as a quick query and configure a security alarm.
-When a client access dangerous websites frequently, the alarm is triggered.
-Configure 5-minute intervals for checking if someone has accessed dangerous websites frequently (more than 5 times) during the past one hour.
-Change parameters based on your needs.
-The configuration is as follows:
+For example, a securities company collects network traffic logs recorded when its internal devices access the Internet through a gateway proxy.
+To check if someone has accessed websites with security risks, use the following query statement:You can also save this statement as a quick query and configure an alert.
+When a client access websites with security risks frequently, the alert is triggered.
+You can set the search period to 5 minutes to check whether someone has accessed websites with security risks frequently (more than 5 times) in the past hour, as shown in the following figure.

 * | select client_ip, count(1) as PV where security_check_ip(remote_addr) = 1 or security_check_site(site) = 1 or security_check_url(concat(site, url)) = 1 group by client_ip order by PV desc